Jonathan-Steinberg/Focused-Inference/README.md

 ## Overview

-The Focused Inference Project is an advanced research initiative aimed at improving Simultaneous Localization and Mapping (SLAM) by leveraging information-theoretic approaches to reduce the number of landmarks without compromising the accuracy and efficiency of navigation.
+The Focused Inference Project is an undergrad final project aimed at improving Simultaneous Localization and Mapping (SLAM) by leveraging information-theoretic approaches to reduce the number of landmarks without compromising the accuracy and efficiency of navigation.
 This project integrates various landmark removal algorithms and evaluates their performance using metrics such as Average Trajectory Error (ATE), Average Rotation Error (ARE), and Uncertainty Determinant (UD).

 ## Objectives

 1. **Reduce Landmark Density**: Implement and evaluate several algorithms to reduce the number of landmarks while maintaining accurate localization and mapping.
-2. **Improve Computational Efficiency**: Enhance SLAM algorithms to be more computationally efficient by reducing the number of landmarks.
+2. **Improve Computational Efficiency**: Reduce the number of landmarks to make SLAM algorithms more computationally efficient.
 3. **Maintain Accuracy**: Ensure that the reduced landmark set provides sufficient information for accurate SLAM performance.

 ## Algorithms